ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_astropy-fits.md

 The importance of this difference depends on the situation.
-If you just want a simple rough fitting to the profile, both will give similar results (centroid position, FWHM, etc).
-But if you want to get accurate PSF, it is better to choose Integrated version.
+If you just want a simple rough fitting to the profile, both will give similar results (centroid position, FWHM, etc.).
+But if you want to get an accurate PSF, it is better to choose the integrated version.